-Performance outcomes Acceptable outcomes PO10 Development likely to cause disturbance to No acceptable outcome is prescribed. potential or actual acid sulfate soil, prevents the · release of contaminants.
+Performance outcomes Acceptable outcomes PO10 Development likely to cause disturbance to No acceptable outcome is prescribed. potential or actual acid sulfate soil, prevents the , , , , , , , , , , , , , , , , , , , release of contaminants.
 Note: Management of acid sulfate soil is consistent with the current Queensland acid sulfate soil technical manual: Soil Management Guidelines V4.0, Department of Science, Information Technology, Innovation and the Arts, 2014.
-PO11 Where benthic disturbance is necessary, it is No acceptable outcome is prescribed. undertaken in a manner that enables the area to be The acceptable catedine is presented. restored to the pre-disturbance condition and profile, having regard to (amongst other things): surface sediment type and profile bank profile and potential for erosion; and 3. amount of surface area disturbed. o. amount of surface area disturbed.
-Note: Such disturbances include but are not limited to those associated with provisions of subterranean infrastructure, or temporary structures.
+PO11 Where benthic disturbance is necessary, it is No acceptable outcome is prescribed. undertaken in a manner that enables the area to be No acceptable outcome is prescribed. restored to the pre-disturbance condition and profile, having regard to (amongst other things): surface sediment type and profile 2. bank profile and potential for erosion; and 3. amount of surface area disturbed.
+Nata Coah disturbance include but one not limited to these Note: Such disturbances include but are not limited to those associated with provisions of subterranean infrastructure, or temporary structures.
 PO12 Excess sediment arising from development is AO12.1 Excess sediment is disposed of outside of managed to avoid further disturbance within the the boundaries of a declared fish habitat area. declared fish habitat area.
-PO13 The design and siting of development No acceptable outcome is prescribed. maximises light penetration under the structure where feasible, through measures such as: 1. increasing the height of the structure above the substrate decreasing the width of the structure using a north-south orientation 4. using pedestrian decking surfaces that maximise light penetration to the substrate.
-PO14 Development is designed, sited and No acceptable outcome is prescribed. constructed such that the potential for additional works to ensure long term operability is minimised, having regard to (amongst other things) the need for future: dredging to maintain access 2. trimming of marine plants; or warning signs or protective structures.
+PO13 The design and siting of development No acceptable outcome is prescribed. maximises light penetration under the structure ' ' where feasible, through measures such as: 1. increasing the height of the structure above the substrate 2. decreasing the width of the structure 3. using a north-south orientation 4. using pedestrian decking surfaces that maximise light penetration to the substrate.
+PO14 Development is designed, sited and No acceptable outcome is prescribed. constructed such that the potential for additional ,, works to ensure long term operability is minimised, having regard to (amongst other things) the need for future: dredging to maintain access 2. trimming of marine plants ; or 3. warning signs or protective structures.
 PO15 Public boat ramps have vessel staging areas No acceptable outcome is prescribed. that are appropriate for the size of the boat ramp.
-Note: We and stories a second include level because it Note: Vessel staging areas include land based staging areas and staging areas in water.
-Judymy areas in water.
+The acceptable editedine to procenized. and and appropriate for the size of the boat famp.
+Note: Vessel staging areas include land based staging areas and staging areas in water.